orbs-network/membuffers/go/membufc/README.md

 # membufc Compiler

-There instructions are relevant only to people trying to build the `membufc` compiler from source.
+These instructions are relevant only if you're trying to build the `membufc` compiler from source.

+If you don't want to build from source, install the compiler with `brew install orbs-network/membuffers/membufc`.

 ## Building